 9 Oct 2017 The Green Party launches the "Breathing Cities" campaign to make London, Bristol, Leeds, Oxford, and Sheffield zero emission zones by 2023.

-Portsmouth City Council are expected to publish an Action Plan in the near future which adds detail to their recent Air Quality Strategy.
+Portsmouth City Council are expected to publish an Action Plan in the "near future" (although there is no firm timeline for this) which adds detail to their recent Air Quality Strategy.

 17 July 2017, Summary of Deputation to PCC Traffic and Transportation Cabinet Meeting